Employee performance review

 A third additional analysis is:

-- Satisfaction analysis (subjective opinion survey) – Are the users (employees, students) of the accommodation satisfied and motivated by the learn/work environment?
+- Satisfaction analysis (subjective opinion survey) – Are the accommodation’s users (employees, students) satisfied and motivated by the learning/work environment?
 (Engagement) How do they perceive the contribution of the environment to their productivity, study yield, safety, health and well-being?

-Success is virtually assured when goals are formulated as concretely and objectively as possible, are prioritized based on their impact and feasibility and improvement plans are drawn up in such a way that there is no doubt about how the plan should be implemented.
-Indicating in advance how the performance of the learn/work environment is evaluated contributes to creating a feedback loop.
+Success is virtually assured when goals are formulated as concretely and objectively as possible, prioritised based on their impact and feasibility, and improvement plans are drawn up so there is no doubt about how the plan should be implemented.
+Indicating in advance how the performance of the learning/work environment is evaluated contributes to creating a feedback loop.

-Making data SMARTI (Specific, Measurable, Acceptable, Realistic, Time-bound and Inspiring), in a language for non-professionals in the field of real estate, facility management and information technology, makes communication easier.
-Consequences for the learn/work environment due to changing ambition levels as a result of different insights about education and/or external developments can thus be mapped out, discussed and integrally weighed up earlier.
+Making data SMARTI (Specific, Measurable, Acceptable, Realistic, Time-bound and Inspiring) in a language for non-professionals in real estate, facility management, and information technology makes communication easier.
+Consequences for the learning/work environment due to changing ambition levels due to different insights about education and/or external developments can thus be mapped out, discussed and integrally weighed earlier.
 It’s about using measures as feedback for ongoing business improvement.

 “Don’t measure to prove; measure to improve.”

 Comparing multiple datasets reveals relationships that were previously hidden.
 This means that decision-making no longer has to be based on gut feeling and suspicions alone.
-There can be conversations that might not take place without these facts and data.
-It can then also serve for the governance of the real estate portfolio, consultation with internal users and external suppliers, as input for an accommodation section in the financial statements, substantiation of the annual budget and as a Human Capital instrument.
+Conversations can take place that might not have taken place without these facts and data.
+It can then also serve for the governance of the real estate portfolio, consultation with internal users and external suppliers, input for an accommodation section in the financial statements, substantiation of the annual budget, and as a Human Capital instrument.

-This transparent way of working prevents an ad hoc approach, in which goals and criteria are constantly shifting and it is not possible to determine afterwards whether the intended results have been achieved.
-It also makes periodic reassessment possible, so that the focus remains on the set (current) goals instead of just reporting on the past.
-It also helps in an exploration of the degree of future resilience.
+This transparent way of working prevents an ad hoc approach, in which goals and criteria constantly shift, and it is not possible to determine afterwards whether the intended results have been achieved.
+It also makes periodic reassessment possible so that the focus remains on the set (current) goals instead of just reporting on the past.
+It also helps in exploring the degree of future resilience.

-Communicate findings and action plans: Share the review findings, including both successes and areas for improvement, with relevant stakeholders.
+Communicate findings and action plans: Share the review findings with relevant stakeholders, including successes and improvement areas.
 Collaboratively develop action plans to address deficiencies and involve key individuals or departments responsible for implementing the necessary changes.

 Remember that an annual building performance review should be an ongoing process.
-Regular monitoring, evaluation, and continuous improvement efforts are crucial for optimizing building performance and achieving long-term (sustainability) goals.
+Regular monitoring, evaluation, and continuous improvement efforts are crucial for optimising building performance and achieving long-term (sustainability) goals.

 Advantages of a more data-driven decision making: